Fred Schepisi: Other activities

 In the mid-1960s, he campaigned strongly, along with MP Barry Jones, broadcaster and writer Phillip Adams, for the establishment of a film school in Melbourne.
 This led to the first course in filmmaking at Swinburne Technical College in 1966, leading to the establishment of the Swinburne Film and Television School a few years later.
 Schepisi became an examiner of its first film course, an unpaid role.

 Schepisi was president of the 2006 Bangkok International Film Festival in Thailand.

 In 2007, he chaired the jury at the 29th Moscow International Film Festival.

 As of 2024, Schepisi is a patron of the National Film and Sound Archive.

 Recognition and awards

-Schepisi won a number of Australian Film Institute (AFI) and Australian Writers' Guild Awards.
-He won the AFI Award for Best Direction and the AFI Award for Best Screenplay for both The Devil's Playground and Evil Angels (released as A Cry in the Dark outside of Australia and New Zealand).
+Schepisi has won a number of Australian Film Institute (AFI) and Australian Writers' Guild Awards for his work.

+VicScreen presents an annual award called the Fred Schepisi Award, for achievement in direction.

 A photographic portrait of him by Kate Gollings, taken in 2000, is held by the National Portrait Gallery in Canberra.